protobuf-net/protobuf-net/docs/compatibilitylevel.md

 - at the module
 - at the individual type being serialized (noting that it *is* inherited)
 - at the individual field/property
-- at the `MetaType` and `ValueMember`, if you are building runtime-models
+- at the `RuntimeTypeModel`, `MetaType` and `ValueMember`, if you are building runtime-models - see below

 This gives you lots of options for configuring an evolving system - exploting new conventions when available, but without breaking old data.
 For example: